MeLPUF: Memory-in-Logic PUF Structures for Low-Overhead IC Authentication: Abstract

 \section{Abstract}

-Physical Unclonable Functions (PUFs) are used for securing electronic designs across the implementation spectrum ranging from lightweight FPGA to server-class ASIC designs.
-However, current PUF implementations are vulnerable to model-building attacks; they often incur significant design overheads and are challenging to configure based on application-specific requirements.
-These factors limit their application, primarily in the case of the system on chip (SoC) designs used in diverse applications.
-In this work, we propose~\melpuf – Memory-in-Logic PUF, a low-overhead, distributed, and synthesizable PUF that takes advantage of existing logic gates in a design and transforms them to create cross-coupled inverters (i.e. memory cells) controlled by a PUF control signal.
-The power-up states of these memory cells are used as the source of entropy in the proposed PUF architecture.
-These on-demand memory cells can be distributed across the combinational logic of various intellectual property (IP) blocks in a system on chip (SoC) design.
-They can also be synthesized with a standard logic synthesis tool to meet the area/power/performance constraints of a design.
-By aggregating the power-up states from multiple such memory cells, we can create a PUF signature or digital fingerprint of varying size.
-We evaluate the \melpuf signature quality with both circuit-level simulations as well as with measurements in FPGA devices.
-We show that \melpuf provides high-quality signatures in terms of uniqueness, randomness, and robustness, without incurring large overheads.
-We also suggest additional optimizations that can be leveraged to improve the performance of \melpuf.
+Physically Unclonable Functions (PUFs) are used for securing electronic devices across the implementation spectrum ranging from Field Programmable Gate Array (FPGA) to system on chips (SoCs).
+However, existing PUF implementations often suffer from one or more significant deficiencies: (1) significant design overhead; (2) difficulty to configure and integrate based on application-specific requirements; (3) vulnerability to model-building attacks; and (4) spatial locality to a specific region of a chip.
+These factors limit their application in the authentication of designs used in diverse applications.
+In this work, we propose~\melpuf: Memory-in-Logic PUF; a low-overhead, distributed PUF that leverages the existing logic gates in a design to create cross-coupled inverters (\emph{i.e.}, memory cells) in a logic circuit as an entropy source.
+It exploits these memory cells' power-up states as the entropy source to generate device-specific unique fingerprints.
+A dedicated control signal governs these on-demand memory cells.
+They can be dispersed across the combinational logic of a design to achieve distributed authentication.
+They can also be synthesized with a standard logic synthesis tool to meet the target area, power, and performance constraints.
+We evaluate the quality of \melpuf~signatures with circuit-level simulations and experimental measurements using FPGA silicon (TSMC 55nm process).
+Our analysis shows the high quality of the PUF in terms of uniqueness, randomness, and robustness while incurring modest overhead.
+We further demonstrate the scalability of MeLPUF by aggregating power-up states from multiple memory cells, thus creating PUF signatures or digital identifiers of varying lengths.
+Additionally, we suggest optimization techniques that can be leveraged to boost the performance of \melpuf~further.